Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 Modest fashion is continuing to pick up steam in Indonesia – fashion designs that meet the need of not showing one’s figure or skin while still remaining tasteful and stylish.
 Ogilvy Noor13calls customers who also like this trend Muslim Futurists.
 The Muslim Futurist wants to live a faithful but modern life, which modest fashion helps them to achieve.
 There is also room for mainstream brands to be accepted as modest fashion.

 International brands14 that are catching on to this include Dolce and Gabanna, DKNY, Victoria, Beckham, Tommy Hilfiger, Zara and Uniqlo.
 But you do need to be careful with the designs, as Mango’s Ramadan collection was criticised for being way too casual and not modest enough for Idul Fitri.
 Those wishing to test market demand for their modest fashion in Indonesia could consider using cross-border shipping models before switching to local distribution models.

 If you’d like to find out more about these trends, check out our article covering modest fashion eCommerce trends in Indonesia.

-Looking for a logistics partner to help you get your products into Indonesia this Ramadan?
+Looking for an international logistics partner to help you get your products into Indonesia this Ramadan?
 Our modular cross-border shipping solutions can help you do just that!
 Contact us to find out how we can help you!